mellogarrett/node-basic-auth-helper/README.md

 * A 'vendor' which correlates to a username & password field in your .env file.
 For example, if I pass in 'twitter' as the vendor, this function checks authorization against two environment variables: `TWITTER_USERNAME` & `TWITTER_PASSWORD`

-* An 'Auth' object, with is the request authorization header.
+* An 'Auth' object, which is the request authorization header.
 You can access this on the req object with `req.headers['authorization']`

 It returns **true** or **false** if the username and password match.